ianxm/gimp-comic-book/readme.md

 out there.

 WARNING: This filter won't work on a standard build of GIMP.
-This filter uses the `median blur` filter, which is not in the PDB, so it is not available to scripts in the current GIMP build.
-I submitted a [patch](https://gitlab.gnome.org/GNOME/gimp/-/merge_requests/405) to the GIMP maintainers to include it.
-To run this yourself you'll need to wait for that patch to be accepted or patch and build GIMP yourself which, unfortunately, is harder than it sounds.
+This filter uses several operations which are broken or not in the PDB, so they are not available to scripts in the current GIMP build.
+I submitted patches ([median-blur](https://gitlab.gnome.org/GNOME/gimp/-/merge_requests/405), [hurl](https://gitlab.gnome.org/GNOME/gimp/-/merge_requests/444), [shadows-highlights](https://gitlab.gnome.org/GNOME/gimp/-/merge_requests/446)) to the GIMP maintainers to add them.
+To run this yourself you'll need to wait for the patches to be accepted and a new package to be released or patch and build GIMP yourself which, unfortunately, is harder than it sounds since GIMP requires several dependencies that also must be locally compiled.

-<a id="org6883042"></a>
+<a id="orgd7bbe8f"></a>

 ## Example